 What is Dewa Sanzan?

-Dewa Sanzan 出羽三山 is the group name given to the "Three Sacred Mountains of Dewa" that are Mt.
+Dewa Sanzan 出羽三山 is the collective name given to the "Three Sacred Mountains of Dewa" — Mt.
 Haguro, Mt.
 Gassan, and Mt.
 Yudono.
-It has been a pilgrimage site for the practitioners of a religion called Shugendo for more than 1400 years.
-Shugendo 修験道 (in Japanese: "the Way of the Harsh Training"), derived from Esoteric Buddhism practices, includes principles from the Shinto religion and Taoism; it is strongly linked to Japan's original spirituality that revolves around mountain worshipping.
+It has been a pilgrimage site for religious practitioners of ‘Shugendo’ for more than 1400 years.
+Shugendo 修験道 (in Japanese: "the Way of the Harsh Training”) is derived from Esoteric Buddhism practices; it includes principles from both the Shinto religion and Taoism and is strongly linked to Japan's original spirituality that centers on the worship of mountains.
 The practitioners of Shugendo are called Yamabushi 山伏 ("those who retreat in the mountains").

-Despite those transformations, Dewa Sanzan's practice of Shugendo has been ongoing for 1400 years without stopping.
-Even today, you can attend Yamabushi rites, see real Yamabushi priests, and exchange with them.
+Despite those transformations, Dewa Sanzan's practice of Shugendo has been continuous for the past 1400 years.
+Even today, you can attend Yamabushi rites performed by Yamabushi priests, and even interact with them.

 Despite being the smallest of the three mountains, Haguro boasts the Five-Storied Pagoda, a National Treasure, the long stairway of 2446 stone steps, and the Dewa Sanzan Shrine